MPDL/rdmo-plugins-github/README.md

 ### Project import

-Users can import project import files directly from a public or private GitHub repository.
+Users can import project files directly from a public or private GitHub repository.

+### Project data export

+Users can export different files (readme, citation, license) created with the smp project's data.
+They can choose to export to an existing repository or to create a new one.